Chapter 2: The Middle and the Mess#

 To make decisions, we compress data into two questions:

 For the Framingham cohort, these questions have immediate clinical meaning.
 What is the typical systolic blood pressure of a middle-aged American in the 1950s?
 How widely does cholesterol vary across the population?
-These summaries are the foundation of every cardiovascular risk guideline.
+These statistical summaries form the foundation of every cardiovascular risk guideline used today.

 Section 1: Finding the Centre — Central Tendency#